21st-centuryman/homelab/README.md

 This is a collection of the tools and services I use for my setup in my apartment.
 This is nothing crazy to me, but I was recommended by a past colleague to set this up to illustrate my abilities around networks.
 I have everything set up in a docker compose file.
 I have yet to mess with kuberneties, but I might if I get a second server.
 Or I stop being a broke college student.

 ## ⇁  Graph
-Below is a graph of how I want this homelab to eventually look.
-For future features check the icons in this repo
+The below graph is always out of date, I tend to fix the icons to be up to date.
+However this diagram is always annoying to update.

 ![Diagram](./docs/homelab.drawio.png)